Hello Dr. Hall:

 It is required for AACD accreditation that a dentist do a set of at least six direct composite veneers.
 A lot of accreditation candidates complain about having to do that, because in real practice almost nobody does that any more.
 But it is a great way to separate the true artists from the pretenders.
 When I did my accreditation, what I did was get a patient who needed porcelain veneers and I let her apply the price of the composite veneers to the porcelain I later did over them, so that she wouldn’t overextend their life span.
 But these days, cosmetic dentists may charge as much or more for the composite as they do for the porcelain, since they are so difficult.

-If you have composite veneers, I would strongly recommend using Supersmile whitening toothpaste rather than an over-the-counter toothpaste brand, to keep the bonding bright and beautiful for years.
+If you have composite veneers, I would strongly recommend using Supersmile whitening toothpaste rather than an over-the-counter toothpaste brand, to help keep the bonding bright and beautiful for years.
 Also, avoid alcoholic beverages and any mouthwashes containing alcohol, because they will cause a breakdown of the surface.
 Also, read our other tips on maintaining cosmetic dental work.